 - BBC Radio Leicester.
 Interview on robotics with NAO robots (14/9/2015)

 - 2018 Programme director (Computer Science, Computer Science and AI, Computer Science and Mathematics)

 - 2016-2018 Post Graduate Taught Tutor (MSc thesis coordination)

 - Advanced Artificial Intelligence Systems (Part C).
-This year 2017/18, Qubit sponsors three prizes for best projects.
+2017/18, Qubit sponsors three prizes for best projects.

 - Managing a project team (Part D)

 - Evolutionary Computation

 - Artificial Intelligence and Cognitive Science